Siberiade: Synopsis

 The story revolves around two feuding families, the Solomins and the Ustyuzhanins, who live in Yelan.
-The Solomins were relatively wealthy and the Ustyuzhanins poor.
+The Solomins are relatively wealthy and the Ustyuzhanins poor.

 The film begins in 1904.
 Afanasy "Afonya" Ustyuzhanin is an aging man who spends all of his waking hours chopping a corduroy road "anywhere away from Yelan".
 His seven-year-old son Nikolai "Kolya" Ustyuzhanin must fend for himself by stealing from the Solomins.
 He meets Rodion Klimentov, a revolutionary fugitive who inspires him, but is soon found by the police and taken away.

 In 1917, Kolya continues to help his father build the road, which has become an epic project stretching many miles.
 He is in a romantic relationship with a hoyden, Anastasia "Nastya" Solomina, but a quarrel about the revolution infuriates Nastya, who immediately seeks out Philip Solomin, kisses him, and demands marriage.
 (It is implied that Philip had previously had a non-reciprocated interest in her, and believes at first he is being mocked.)
 As the wedding preparations begin, Kolya begs for forgiveness, but Nastya savors the revenge.
 Kolya fights with the Solomins and is beaten and cast adrift down the river.
 At the end of the ceremony, Nastya makes a defiant gesture to Philip, apparently making clear that she will not be his either, despite having married him.
 He later finds her hiding in a barn; he fights and partially strips her, and then lets her go.
 She leaves to join an unconscious Kolya.
 Meanwhile Afonya (still chopping) has a problem with his heart, lies down on an ant nest, and dies alone.

 In 1932, Kolya returns to Yelan as a charismatic party official with his loyal, revolutionary-minded son Aleksei.
 He informs the Solomins that Nastya, who had left with him, died heroically.
 In a town hall meeting he gets the village to agree on a plan for tapping the area's natural resources.
 A dispute leads to Kolya arresting Spiridon Solomin, who soon escapes and kills Kolya.
 Aleksei flees.